Skip to content

 Parameter Required Type Description

 --upload-method required string Method to determine which files to upload.
-Options: all to upload all files in --in-dir; catalog to upload files listed in a catalog YAML file, user_list to upload files explicitly listed via --in-list
+Options: all to upload all files in --in-dir; catalog to upload files listed in a catalog YAML file; user_list to upload files explicitly listed via --in-list

 --creators required list of str List of creators in "Lastname, Firstname" format.